Last Updated on

-Update: January, 2017.
-This continues to be one of our most popular posts, and also one of our most controversial.
-Updates from readers in the comments below (along with continued research) indicate that Bali’s beach/trash situation has unfortunately not improved.
-While we typically seek out the good in any destination, we felt compelled to share this disturbing story 4 years ago–and still do.
+Update: August, 2019.
+This continues to be one of our most visited posts, and also one of our most controversial.
+Updates from readers (along with our continued research) indicate that Bali’s beach/trash situation has unfortunately not improved.
+While we typically seek out the good in any destination, we felt compelled to share this disturbing story in 2013 and still do.

 On our first day in Bali we headed for the famed Kuta Beach.
 The current Lonely Planet guide offers a list of “Top 25 Experiences” in Bali, with Kuta Beach right up there.
 According to their experts, “Tourism on Bali began here and is there any question why? . . .Kuta Beach was and always will be Bali’s best beach.”
 At least that’s the Lonely Planet version.